 In order to prove your eligibility, it's imperative that you show proof of employment.
-That means you should bring paystubs or a copy of your W-2 form.
+That means you should bring pay stubs or a copy of your W-2 form.

 You need to bring your driver's license, passport, or any form of government-issued photo identification in order to be considered an eligible lease candidate.
 If you love an apartment and are able to submit an application, your landlord will make a photocopy of your identification for her records.

 In most scenarios, references are more than enough to verify your respectability and validate that you have a stellar reputation.
 However, some landlords require written letters of recommendation as well.
 These letters of recommendation are from your most recent landlord and perhaps any of your past landlords.
-They should emphasize how exceptional you are as a tenant.

 Rental applications will always ask for your rental history.
 If you're just out of college and this is your first apartment, don't worry.
-Landlords are aware of that.
-But this is something to consider if you are a current renter.
+Landlords are aware of that, but this is something to consider if you are a current renter.
 You want to maintain a pristine reputation as a tenant so your rental history never has a negative impact on your future housing.

-Your résumé shows your job history, which in turn demonstrates your financial stability and reliability as a tenant.
+This must-have shows your job history, which in turn demonstrates your financial stability and reliability as a tenant.
 If you have a solid work record, you're more likely to pay your rent on time and keep a "normal" schedule that will cause little disturbance to your neighbors.
 Make sure to update your résumé with your current position.

 Before you start the apartment-hunting process, ask two trusted people for permission to list them as your references.
 You'll want to have a personal reference and a professional reference to put on your application if the landlord asks for it.
 These people should be people who you trust to paint a flattering portrait of your character.

-Usually you can find the apartment's application online prior to visiting the space.
+Usually, you can find the apartment's application online prior to visiting the space.
 If you can, bring a completed printout with you so you don't have to waste time filling out an application with a group of other potential renters.
 If you can't find an application online prior to your visit, spend a little time researching standard applications so that you are prepared with answers and can submit your forms as soon as possible.
 Timing is everything when it comes to nabbing your first-choice location.